-- 19 The secretary - 19.1 The board appoints the secretary.
-The secretary may be a director. - 19.2 The board may remove the secretary. - 19.3 The secretary is responsible for preparing and sending all returns to be made to the Financial Services Authority. - 20 Co-opted committee members - 20.1 The board may co-opt committee members. - 20.2 The committee members co-opted by the board: - need not be members of the society (but the board may require that they be members of the society); - ♦ mayattendboardmeetings (unless the board decide that they may not); - may speak at board meetings (unless the board decide that they may not); - ♦ may not vote at board meetings; - but the board may reappoint them).
+19 The secretary

+- 19.1 The board appoints the secretary.
+The secretary may be a director. - 19.2 The board may remove the secretary. - 19.3 The secretary is responsible for preparing and sending all returns to be made to the Financial Conduct Authority.

+20 Co-opted committee members

+- 20.1 The board may co-opt committee members. - 20.2 The committee members co-opted by the board: - need not be members of the society (but the board may require that they be members of the society); - may attend board meetings (unless the board decide that they may not); - may speak at board meetings (unless the board decide that they may not); - may not vote at board meetings; - must stand down at the next annual general meeting (but the board may reappoint them).